 All of the information you give us is private and secure.
-We do not currently sell or rent information about our customers, and would not do so without asking you first.
-Under the UK Data Protection legislation, we follow strict security procedures in the storage and disclosure of information which you have given us to prevent unauthorised access.
-Our security procedures mean that we may occasionally request proof of identity before we are able to disclose sensitive information to you.
+We do not currently sell or rent personal data about our customers, and would not do so without asking you first.
+Under the UK Data Protection legislation, we follow strict security procedures in the storage and disclosure of personal data which you have given us to prevent unauthorised access.
+Our security procedures mean that we may occasionally request proof of identity before we are able to disclose personal data to you.

 We also have separate Privacy Policies for:

-If you have any questions or concerns about the information we hold about you, you can also contact us.
+If you have any questions or concerns about the personal data we hold about you, you can also contact us.

 1. Who we are and purpose of this policy